Radiation processes in dielectric cylindrical waveguides: General features of radiation processes

 In the idealized case of real functions $\varepsilon _{i}(\omega )$, the Fourier components of the GF may have poles for real values of $k$ (on the integration axis in the Fourier expansion).
 These poles correspond to the normal modes (eigenmodes) of the dielectric cylinder and they are roots of the equation

 By taking into account that

 the equation (\ref{alfn0}) is written as

 where $H_{n}=H_{n}(\lambda _{11})$, $J_{n}=J_{n}(\lambda _{01})$, and the prime stands for the derivative of the function with respect to the argument.
 For real $\varepsilon _{i}$, the quantities $\lambda _{i1}^{2}$ are real and the right-hand side of (\ref{NormMode}) is real.
 The equation ( \ref{NormMode}) determines the dispersion relation $\omega =\omega (k)$ for waves with a given $n$.
 It can be shown that for $\lambda _{1}^{2}>0$ the equation (\ref{NormMode}) has no solutions.
-The radial dependence of the corresponding Fourier modes is described by the Hankel functions $ H_{n}(\lambda _{1}r)$ and they describe the radiation propagating in the exterior medium $r>r_{1}$ at large distances from the waveguide.
+The radial dependence of the corresponding Fourier modes is given in terms of the Hankel functions $ H_{n}(\lambda _{1}r)$ and they describe the radiation propagating in the exterior medium $r>r_{1}$ at large distances from the waveguide.

 For modes with $\lambda _{1}^{2}<0$, the radial dependence is given in terms of the modified Bessel function $K_{n}(\gamma _{1}r)$ and the corresponding fields exponentially decay at large distances from the cylinder.
 Here and below, we use the notations